razaraz/BoggleSolver/README.md

 # Managed Boggle Solver
-Ramón Zarazúa B.

 A basic implementation of a boggle solver written for .NET

 This implementation was made for a coding test, and I'm making it freely available under the MIT license.
+Boggle solvers are a favourite of interviewers, and it's always fun to share solutions with the world.

+Submitting this code as your own for an employment coding test will only hurt your own career.

 ## Requirements
 Windows 64-bit